Digital Banking Security

 First Citizens uses many different best-practice security features to keep your information safe, including:

-- 128 bit SSL encryption, which encrypts and protects any transmission of data including sensitive account information
+- We use Transport Layer Security technology which encrypts and protects any transmission of data including sensitive account

 - Secure firewalls that help keep Digital Banking protected against unauthorized or malicious intrusion

 - Automatic account lock-out protection, which prevents unauthorized access after three incorrect login attempts from computer, tablet or mobile phone

 - One-time secure access code entry the first time you log in to Digital Banking and any time the device is unregistered or unrecognized

 - Partial or masked account numbers, which prevent anyone from looking at your mobile device without your permission or obtaining your entire account number

 Protect your Digital Banking experience on your mobile phone and tablet